 Proprietary funds financial statements provide the same type of information as the government-wide financial statements, only in more detail.
 The proprietary funds financial statements provide separate information for the Airport and Waste Management operations, which are both considered to be major funds of the County.
-Conversely, the Internal Service Funds are combined into a single, aggregated presentation in the proprietary funds financial statements, which can be found elsewhere in this report.
+Conversely, the Internal Service Funds are combined into a single, aggregated presentation in the proprietary funds financial statements with the individual fund data provided in combining statements, which can be found elsewhere in this report.